Calendar Application Redesign

 • Is there anything they do different from the competition that sets them apart?

-• User Interface: Granicus and Detroit excel in visual appeal and navigation, while CivicPlus falls behind in responsiveness and accessibility.
-Custom branding options are limited across most platforms.
+• User Interface: Granicus and Detroit excel in visual appeal and navigation, while CivicPlus falls short in responsiveness and accessibility.
+Custom branding options are limited across platforms.

 • Accessibility: Multilingual support is often overlooked, with CivicPlus lacking key accessibility features like color contrast and keyboard navigation.